-From 1 August this year, there will be some changes to the delivery of after-hours GP phone support in Tasmania.
+As of 31 July 2025, there have been some changes to the provision of after-hours GP phone support in Tasmania.

-Primary Health Tasmania has developed this information to help general practices and other services transfer to new arrangements when the GP Assist Tasmania service ends on 31 July 2025.
+Primary Health Tasmania has developed this information to assist general practices and other services in relation to the GP Assist Tasmania service ending on 31 July, and the commencement of some new after-hours support arrangements.

 For the community

-Tasmanian community members will continue to have free after-hours access to GP support, where required, through the healthdirect helpline.
+Tasmanian community members continue to have free after-hours access to GP support, where required, through the Healthdirect helpline.

-Healthdirect Australia’s free after-hours GP telehealth service will be extended to Tasmania from 1 August.
+Healthdirect Australia’s free after-hours GP telehealth service was extended to Tasmania on 31 July.

 Healthdirect GPs can provide an e-prescription via SMS and can also upload prescriptions and a call summary to the caller’s My Health Record so it is available to their regular GP.